AstraidLabs/Kraken/README.md

 dotnet run --project Kraken/Kraken.csproj
 ```

-The application displays licence data in a grid.
+The application displays licence data and allows exporting the summary to JSON using the **Save JSON** button.